Meet Coach

 The team laughed.

-Thinking back this discreetly started my love for bodybuilding (along with Dragon Ball), but it was a distant third to football and basketball.
-Soon I’d take all of that drive to the court after moving to Germany, there was no middle school football team.
+Thinking back this discreetly started my love for bodybuilding (along with Dragon Ball, Rambo, Blade, He-Man, Spiderman, and every Jean-Claude Van Damme movie 😆), but it was a distant third to football and basketball.
+Soon I’d take all of that drive to the court after moving to Germany (there was no middle school football team).

-Up until freshman year I worked and gained skill, did well all through middle school even scoring 70 points once for my German u-16 basketball squad at 13.
+Back to basketball, up until freshman year I worked and excelled, did well all through middle school even scoring 72 points once for my German u-16 basketball squad at 13.

 For 9th grade I was back in Killeen, Texas and anxious to get the hoops going, but..